 Where is the course held and how is it run?

 The course starts in September 2018 and will be held in North London.
-The course comprises 8 non- residential Tutorial Weekends (Friday afternoon to Sunday afternoon) plus the annual YogaBirth Study Weekend which will be held in June/ early July 2018 (date TBC).
+The course comprises 8 non- residential Tutorial Weekends (Friday afternoon to Sunday afternoon) plus the annual YogaBirth Study Weekend which will be held in May/ June 2019 (date TBC).
 Mentoring and distance support between course weekends can be done via e-mail, phone or Skype.
 Students will be expected to prepare assignments/presentations in advance of each tutorial weekend.
 Observation and teaching experience are gained by sitting in on a minimum of 20 YogaBirth classes and students must attend a regular weekly yoga class with a Scaravelli inspired teacher (or equivalent in workshop time) and establish a daily practice.

 What will the course cover?